 Add Soapy Colored Solution to Your Sand and Mix

-For mixing: roll up your sleeves and dive in with both hands!Continue to 9 of 9 below.
+For mixing: roll up your sleeves and dive in with both hands.